open-telemetry/semantic-conventions-java/README.md

 of [open-telemetry/semantic-conventions](https://github.com/open-telemetry/semantic-conventions)
 defined in the `semanticConventionsVersion` variable of [build.gradle.kts](./build.gradle.kts) and generate semantic conventions classes from the release contents.

+TODO: Update the following paragraph with new strategy for managing compatibility

 This repository publishes `-alpha` artifacts and as discussed in [opentelemetry-java/VERSIONING.md](https://github.com/open-telemetry/opentelemetry-java/blob/main/VERSIONING.md),